christina-elisha/chat-room/README.md

 # chat-room in Javascript
-improved UI, real-time chat room,
-JavaScript and WebSockets
-client-side and server-side code
+real-time chat room with WebSockets client-side, server-side code

 # Node.js  # express.js  # websocket.js
 How It Works: